ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: Abstract

 \section{Abstract}

 Mixed-Integer Linear Programs (MIPs) are powerful and flexible tools for modeling a wide range of real-world combinatorial optimization problems.
 Predict-and-Search methods operate by using a predictive model to estimate promising variable assignments and then guiding a search procedure toward high-quality solutions.
 Recent research has demonstrated that incorporating machine learning (ML) into the Predict-and-Search framework significantly enhances its performance.
-Still, it is restricted to binary problems and overlooks the presence of fixed variables that commonly arise in practical settings.
-This work extends the Predict-and-Search (PaS) framework to parametric MIPs and introduces \textsc{ID-PaS}, an identity-aware learning framework that enables the ML model to handle heterogeneous variables more effectively.
-Experiments on several real-world large-scale problems demonstrate that \textsc{ID-PaS} consistently achieves superior performance compared to the state-of-the-art solver Gurobi and PaS.
+Still, it is restricted to binary-only problems and overlooks the presence of fixed variable structures that commonly arise in real-world settings.
+This work extends the current Predict-and-Search (\textsc{PaS}) framework to parametric general parametric MIPs and introduces \textsc{ID-PaS+}, an identity-aware learning framework that enables the ML model to handle heterogeneous variable types more effectively.
+Experiments on several real-world large-scale problems demonstrate that \textsc{ID-PaS+} consistently achieves superior performance compared to the state-of-the-art solver Gurobi and \textsc{PaS}.